-Doctors should carefully consider the nature of the information provided to account for a child's injury or condition.
-This is known as the anamnesis (the story about the actual mechanism and timing of injury) It is then necessary to ascribe weight to this evidence (which can either support or challenge (refute) the doctor's working hypothesis).
-Some people might find to useful to "grade" the historical information on a Likert scale of zero to 10 where zero weight is of no value in "explaining" an injury and 10/10 is a very strong sense that the story is an accurate (truthful and detailed) account of the cause of the injury.
+This author strongly encourages doctors to carefully consider the nature of the information provided to account for a child's injury or condition and to ascribe weight to the historical evidence.
+Some people might find to useful to "grade" the historical information on a Likert scale of zero to 10 where zero weight is of no value in "explaining" an injury and 10/10 is a very strong assertion based on witnessed accounts as to the cause of the injury.

 Sometimes there is no offered explanation for a child's symptom or condition.
 The child with an unexplained injury might present with a caregiver who says, "I have no idea" "It is a mystery!".
 When considering this "explanation" as a valid story to account for the child's injury, this story would carry almost zero weight.
-It could, however, be an entirely truthful statement from a person who was not present when an injury occurred so has no idea what happened.
+It could, however, be an entirely truthful statement.

 Sometimes a putative cause is offered only after a search or suggestion is made by others.
 A caregiver might hesitatingly suggest, "maybe it happened last Thursday when...".
-This could be a hint (the person knows more than they are telling) or it might merely be speculation or a guess.

 Sometimes a caregiver provides a clearly stated impression or belief but the event that allegedly caused the injury was not witnessed.
 For example, a caregiver might state, "I heard a bang then the baby cried.
 I reckon his brother hurt him".
-This could be a reasonable hypothesis, a mistaken belief, a vexatious comment or simply wrong.